Jerome, Dialogue Against the Luciferians 19b-20a

 L. Si quispiam eos neget fuisse susceptos, quomodo revincetur? | L. Suppose a person were to deny that they were welcomed back, how is he to be refuted? |

 O. Supersunt adhuc homines qui illi synodo interfuerunt.
 Et si hoc parum est, quia propter temporis antiquitatem rari admodum sunt, et in omni loco testes adesse non possunt, legamus acta et nomina episcoporum synodi Nicaenae; et hos quos supra diximus fuisse susceptos, subscripsisse homusion, inter caeteros reperiemus. | O. There are men still living who took part in that council.
-And if that is not enough (because they are but few, owing to the time that has elapsed, and because it is impossible for witnesses to be everywhere), if we read the acts and names of the bishops of the Council of Nicaea we find that those who we saw just now were welcomed back and did subscribe to the homoousion along with the rest. |
+And if that is not enough (because they are but few, owing to the time that has elapsed, and because it is impossible for witnesses to be everywhere), if we read the acts and names of the bishops of the Council of Nicaea we find that those who we referred to above were welcomed back and did subscribe to the homoousion along with the rest. |

 This work is licensed under CC BY-NC-SA 4.0